mdnmdn/asimeow/README.md

 # Define directories to ignore during exploration
 ignore:
   - .git              # Common directories to skip
+  - node_modules      # You can add any directory patterns to ignore

 # Define rules for different project types
 rules: